freednara/NextGenENOS/docs/EXPERIENCE_BUILDER_SETUP_GUIDE.md

 1. **Products not displaying:**
    - Check that Product2 records exist in the org
-   - Verify ProductController Apex class is deployed
+   - Verify ENOS_ProductController Apex class is deployed
    - Check browser console for JavaScript errors

 2. **Navigation not working:**